top of page

 4. World of Warships (PC, 2015)

-Key Similarities to Skull and Bones: A shared love of naval warfare, though the approach in World of Warships is decidedly more methodical and realistic.
+Key Similarities to Skull and Bones: Naval warfare, though more methodical and realistic in approach.

 Two battleships exchange missle fire on the open seas in the game World of Warships